Rust keeps crashing on startup or when joining/ loading the server? You can easily Fix Rust crashing on a PC.

 Rust will crash randomly if it’s unable to utilize the full potential of your CPU.
 Follow these steps:

-- Press Windows logo to minimize the game.
+• Press the Windows logo to minimize the game.

 Now relaunch the game to see if this worked for you or not.